andreaferretti/factor-tutorial/README.md

     : prime? ( n -- ? ) [ sqrt [2,b] ] [ [ multiple? ] curry ] bi exists? not ;

-Altough the definition is slightly complicated, the stack shuffling is minimal and limited to the small helper functions, which are much simpler to reasong about than `prime?`.
+Altough the definition is slightly complicated, the stack shuffling is minimal and limited to the small helper functions, which are much simpler to reason about than `prime?`.

 Notice that our `prime?` word uses two levels of quotation nesting.
 In general, Factor words tend to be rather shallow, using one level of nesting for each higher-order function, unlike Lisps or more generally languages based on the lambda calculus, which use one level of nesting for each function, higher-order or not.